GhostTheBoo/Plandomizer/README.md

 Replace with abilities at your own risk!

 ### Bonuses

--1 is a default stat value.
-If all stats are left at -1 and rewards are both set to default, the bonus level will give vanilla stats, slots, and rewards.
-If even 1 thing is changed, all others will be assumed to be 0.

 While bonuses can be replaced with HP+, MP+, armor slot+, accessory slot+, item slot+, drive slot+, or rewards.
 Only 2 of the above will popup when finishing the fight and while sometimes all rewards can be recieved, the game also enjoys crashing when there are more than 2 things appearing.
 Absolutely use caution with replacement.